-- MSc degree in biology, biochemistry or related field - Solid knowledge in at least one of the following disciplines: neuroscience, developmental biology, molecular biology, biochemistry, or microscopy and novel imaging techniques - Solid understanding of the principles of brain development - Basic hands-on experience in one of the fields: molecular biology, cell biology, fluorescent microscopy - Willingness to work with a zebrafish animal model - Prior experience in working with animal models (mouse or zebrafish), as well as basic programming skills would be an advantage but not essential - Keen interest in neurodevelopment, connectivity development, and molecular mechanisms underlying behavior - Written and spoken fluency in English - Willingness to learn and take new challenges, ability to work independently, analytical thinking - Good interpersonal skills and a collaborative attitude
+- MSc degree in biology, biochemistry or related field. - Solid knowledge in at least one of the following disciplines: neuroscience, developmental biology, molecular biology, biochemistry, or microscopy and novel imaging techniques. - Basic hands-on experience in one of the fields: molecular biology, cell biology, fluorescent microscopy. - Willingness to work with the zebrafish animal model. - Prior experience in working with animal models, as well as basic programming skills would be an advantage. - Keen interest in neurodevelopment, connectivity development, and molecular mechanisms underlying behavior. - Written and spoken fluency in English. - Willingness to learn and take new challenges, ability to work independently, analytical thinking. - Good interpersonal skills and a collaborative attitude